Barandis/kessel/src/docs/parsers/map.md

                         // Expected a lowercase letter
 ```

-Applies a parser and returns the value that a function returns when passed the parser's result.

-In the example, a `lower` parser is used to read a lowercase letter.
+In this example, a `lower` parser is used to read a lowercase letter.
 That character is passed into a function that uppercases it, then that uppercase letter is returned.

-`fn` can return anything, so `map` is one of the few combinators that can return something other than a string.

-`map(p, fn)` is an optimized implementation of `chain(p, x => always(fn(x)))`.

 #### Parameters